wolframalexa/wolframalexa.github.io/_posts/2020-10-21-good-diversity-panel.md

 ---
 layout: post
-title: "How to Host a Diversity Panel Without Resorting to "What Is It Like?""
+title: "How to Host a Diversity Panel Without Resorting to 'What Is It Like?'"
 excerpt: "I moderated a really awesome women-in-engineering panel, and here's how"
 categories:
  - Blog